 If that wasn’t bad enough, some medications used to treat heart disease, like diuretics and beta-blockers, remove fluid from the body, increasing your risk of dehydration in extreme heat.
 Other drugs may interfere with heat regulation by blocking sweating, slowing the heartbeat or causing photosensitivity, a negative skin reaction to sunlight.

 Did you know heat makes you more susceptible to headaches?
 According to a Harvard study, your chances of a headache increase by 8 percent with every 9-degree increase in temperature.

 Migraine is the most common type of headache that occurs during the hot months of summer.
-Exposure to a hot environment makes the blood vessels in your head expand, which can lead to the throbbing pain of migraine.
+Exposure to a hot environment makes the blood vessels in your head expand, which can lead to the throbbing pain of a migraine.

-What to do to protect yourself from the heat
+Tips to protect yourself from the heat

 The easiest way to avoid hot temperatures is to stay indoors where there’s air conditioning.
 This is especially important between the hours of 10 a.m. and 2 p.m. when the sun and heat are at their strongest.

 If you absolutely have to be outside, stick to shady areas as much as possible and take frequent breaks if you’re being active.
 And if you don’t have access to air conditioning or a fan, using cold compresses or ice on your forehead and neck, or taking a cool shower or bath, can help lower your body temperature.

 You can also eat foods that help your body produce the nitric oxide it needs to increase blood flow to the skin to help you cool faster.
 Beets or beetroot juice is an excellent choice.

 If you suffer from arthritis or an autoimmune disease, light activity like walking is important for managing your symptoms.
 But that can be difficult to manage when the mercury rises.
 Try to time your outdoor activities for early in the morning or close to sunset, when the temperatures aren’t so extreme.